peterhinch/micropython-touch/README.md

 is displayed when a screen initialises, or if it changes in response to a user action.
 Use in animations is questionable.

-See `gui/demos/bitmap.py` for a usage example.
+See `gui/demos/bitmap.py` for a usage example (this demo is very slow if running via `mpremote mount` - a consequence of file retrieval over USB).

 ###### [Contents](./README.md#0-contents)